Romanchikus/aggregate/README.md

 Voice usage fields:
 subscription id - ATTSubscription or SprintSubscription price - numeric value, additional cost since last update date - data will be per day based. so will just update data if usage for current day already exists. seconds used - how much seconds talked since last update, integer value

+We will have retention policy(you don't have to implement) to wipe all data older two weeks, so tables won't grow infinitely.

 ###Also we need to create purchase once users reaches some day limit